 The Company's Ace Wholesale Holdings LLC ("AWH") legal entity was created to pursue sales to non-member retailers.
-Through acquisition, AWH has become a distributor of hardlines products for independent lumber, paint, industrial and hardware outlets throughout the country.
+Through acquisition and organic growth, AWH has become a distributor of hardlines products for independent lumber, paint, industrial and hardware outlets throughout the country.
 The Company believes that AWH will serve as a catalyst to further leverage wholesale purchasing power and advance the Company's strategic plans to be a leader in the wholesale distribution industry.

-Ace Retail Holdings LLC ("ARH") is the owner of the 123 store Westlake Ace Hardware retail chain.
+Ace Retail Holdings LLC ("ARH") is the owner of the 135 store Westlake Ace Hardware retail chain.
+In March 2019, ARH acquired the remaining 58 percent of the outstanding stock of Great Lakes Ace Hardware, Inc. ("GLA") that it did not already own.
+GLA is the owner of the 51 store Great Lakes Ace retail chain.
 As a result, the Company is also a retailer of hardware, paint and other related products.

-Ace Hardware International Holdings, Ltd. ("AIH") is a majority-owned and controlled subsidiary of the Company with a 20.5 percent noncontrolling interest owned by its international retailers.
+Ace Hardware International Holdings, Ltd. ("AIH") is a majority-owned and controlled subsidiary of the Company with a 20.8% noncontrolling interest owned by its international retailers.
 AIH has wholesale distribution capabilities in Ningbo, China; Colon, Panama; and Dubai, United Arab Emirates.
-AIH customers operate approximately 800 stores located in approximately 68 countries.
+AIH customers operate approximately 810 stores located in approximately 65 countries.